 Select sauté and brown the meat, soften the vegetables and spices.
 Deglaze with wine but only add 3/4 cup of stock.
 Add the lid, seal, and select the stew setting.
 Set the time to 25 minutes.
 Manually release the steam carefully when ready.

-Boiled or stewed potatoes, potato mash, fresh or dried pasta, polenta, couscous, rice, dumplings, and pearl barley are all great side dishes for goulash.
+Boiled or stewed potatoes, potato or swede mash, fresh or dried pasta, polenta, couscous, rice, dumplings, and pearl barley are all great side dishes for goulash.
 I suggest serving steamed broccoli or green beans as additional vegetables.
-Finally, add a dollop of sour cream to your goulash when serving.
+Serve with some crusty or soft bread such as my Turkish bread.

 Hungarian Lamb Goulash | Slow-Cooked Stew